IgorDuarte23/RSS-Reader/README.md

 # RSS-Reader
-A simpley program that parse an RSS.
+A simple program that parse an RSS.